Barr-Zee Diagrams at a High-Energy Muon Collider: Minimal Models of Higgs-Coupled CP Violation

 \subsection{Contributions to the Electron EDM}

 New sources of CP-violation will manifest as contributions to the electron EDM.
 The current experimental upper bound on the EDM is placed at $|d_e| < 4.1 \times 10^{-30}\,e\cdot \textrm{cm}$ from JILA~\cite{Roussy:2022cmp}.
 The next generation of experiments will tighten these constraints even further with the hopes of detecting an electron EDM above the expected Standard Model value of $|d_e| \sim 10^{-35}\,e\cdot \textrm{cm}$ as predicted in~\cite{Ema:2022yra}.
-Any discovery of a nonzero EDM above this scale points towards new physics, which could easily reside at the multi-TeV scale, assuming the contribution comes via two-loop Barr--Zee-type diagrams.
-If the CP-violating couplings to the electron are more direct, the scale of new physics can be even higher~\cite{Cesarotti:2018huy,Panico:2018hal}.
+Any discovery of a nonzero EDM above this scale points towards new physics, which could easily reside at the multi-TeV scale, assuming the contribution comes via two-loop Barr--Zee-type diagrams.\footnote{As noted earlier, the field content of the singlet-doublet and doublet-triplet models is similar to the Bino-Higgsino or Wino-Higgsino sectors of the MSSM, assuming the other superpartners decouple.
+This is the case for instance in ``mini-split'' supersymmetry~\cite{Giudice:1998xp, Wells:2003tf, Wells:2004di, Giudice:2011cg, Arvanitaki:2012ps, Arkani-Hamed:2012fhg}, in which case the one-loop contributions to the EDM from squarks and sleptons are suppressed relative to the two-loop electroweak contributions discussed below.} If the CP-violating couplings to the electron are more direct, the scale of new physics can be even higher~\cite{Cesarotti:2018huy,Panico:2018hal}.

 The presence of BSM states carrying electroweak charges, and the absence of direct couplings with the electrons, means that the leading contribution to the electron EDM comes in the form of two-loop Barr--Zee diagrams~\cite{Barr:1990vd}.
 For the singlet-doublet model, the only relevant diagram comes with $W$ boson legs, as shown in the left panel of Fig.~\ref{fig:edm_diagrams}.
 Taking the neutrinos as massless, approximating the lepton couplings as flavor diagonal, and recognizing that one of the internal loop fermions is neutral, we can compute the Barr--Zee diagram using a simplified version of Equation 21 in~\cite{Atwood:1990cm} (see also~\cite{Kadoyoshi:1996bc, Chang:2005ac}),